Alikhan9095/Linux-/README.md

 - `cd` cammand to use for chnage the directory.
      1. `cd` go to your home direcoty.
      2. `cd ..` go to back one directory
+- `tree` command in Linux is used to display a directory structure in a tree-like format
 -  `man command`  in Linux is used to display the manual pages of other commands and programs.
 It provides detailed information about how a command works, its options, usage examples, and other relevant details.
 It is an essential tool for anyone looking to understand how to use a particular command or utility in Linux.
 -  `ls` Lists the files and directories in the current directory.  and it's very usfull with diffirents flags such as below.